loamics/docs/gitbook/README.md

 ## I. About this document

-This document explains about below parameters screen when deploying:
+This document explains how user can deploy an offer from Azure Market Place:

 ![main_screen](user_manual/imgs/Select_offer_from_Azure1.png "")